plating, anodizing, & finishing Q&As since 1989

 Q. We have recently purchased a Vintage Dinette set.
 Formica tabletop with chrome legs and chairs with leather like fabric seats.
 Made by Virtue Brothers.
 We want to have it on our covered deck which is open on two sides.
 We plan to cover the set when not in use and bring inside in the wet winter months.
 Is there some way to protect it in the months that it is outside from rusting, or is this a problem?
 Thanks for any help you can provide.

 A. Hi cousin Judy.
-I hate to be a broken record but the truth is that chrome plating can be an outstanding corrosion resistant finish as can be seen on the chrome plated grills of virtually all current cars, and the chrome plated bumpers on trucks, which can withstand the worst that the weather and the roads can throw at them for decades.
+I hate to be a broken record but the truth is that chrome plating can be an outstanding corrosion resistant finish as can be seen on the chrome plated grills of virtually all current cars and the bumpers on trucks, and can withstand the worst that the weather and the roads can throw at them for decades.

-Unfortunately, the chrome on your dinette set is probably closer to the bathroom fixture chrome plating than the truck bumper plating.
+Unfortunately, the chrome on your dinette set is probably closer to the bathroom fixture chrome plating quality than the truck bumper plating quality.
 Regular application of paste wax to try to keep water and vapor off the chrome plating is probably your best bet.

 Luck & Regards,